Dear Dr. Bailey,

-- Taking a look at what skin cleansers are being used.
+- I take a look at what skin cleansers are being used.
 It’s often the cleanser which is the step in a skin care regimen where a little irritation sets off the peeling.
 I always recommend avoiding foaming cleansers with sodium laurel sulfate when tretinoin patients suffer from peeling.
 Sodium laurel sulfate also compromises the barrier strength of the skin and we don’t want that because the skin is very exfoliated by both the tretinoin and the glycolic acid.
-Toleriane Cleanser is my favorite gentle non-medicated cleanser for Retin A users – it actually hydrates while it cleanses and is never irritating.
+Toleriane Cleanser is the most gentle non-medicated cleanser for Retin A users – it actually hydrates while it cleanses and is never irritating.
 Some complexions need a foaming cleanser and for that I use the Extremely Gentle Foaming Skin Cleanser.

-- Adding Replenix CF Cream or Green Tea Antioxidant Skin Therapy – Replenix Power of Three Cream twice a day after washing and before anything else goes on the skin is the other great trick I use to coax the skin into accepting this regimen without peeling.
+- I add Green Tea Antioxidant Skin Therapy twice a day after washing and before anything else goes on the skin is the other great trick I use to coax the skin into accepting this regimen without peeling.
 This helps to soothe the skin, allowing us to push on with the tretinoin and glycolic acid products.
 As always, it’s important to wait 15 minutes after washing and applying products at night before applying tretinoin.
 If not, the peeling starts in a few days.